Jakatut/NAD-A3/README.md

-# NAD-A3
+# Logging Service
-Logging service written in Golang with Gin-gonic and a Client written in C# with xaml By Conor and Attila MacPherson
+Logging service written in Golang with Gin-gonic

 ## Run it